Washington State men give it another go against Arizona State in Pac-12 tournament

 “Ironically, last year’s was canceled and we were waiting to play ASU,” WSU coach Kyle Smith said.
 “So, kind of funny how a year later we have this opportunity.”

 WSU and ASU have had three games scrapped within the last year and would’ve played a makeup regular-season game earlier this week in Vegas had both sides agreed to it.
 Initially, the Cougars and Sun Devils had a Dec.
 31 game in Pullman canceled because of COVID-19 developments at ASU.
-When the teams were scheduled to replay that game last Monday in Tempe, it was called off an hour before tipoff because someone in WSU’s traveling party had tested positive for the virus.
+When the teams were scheduled to replay that game a week ago Monday in Tempe, it was called off an hour before tipoff because someone in WSU’s traveling party had tested positive for the virus.

 Still, the most recent game the Cougars played was a 77-74 overtime loss to the Sun Devils in Tempe, and in many ways, Bobby Hurley’s program is the only one WSU’s staff has had to think about and plan for since Feb.
 27.